frostx9/javascript-bootcamp/13.Promise/notes.md

 })

-in this code there is a problem. we call api into another as a call back.
-Because all api dependices each other.
-It Makes Call back Hell.
-Also Known As Pyramid Of Doom
+## In this code there is a problem.
+We call an api into another api as a call back.
+Because all api dependices each other.It Makes **Call back Hell**.
+Also Known As **Pyramid Of Doom**

-# Inversion Of Control
+## Inversion Of Control
 Lose the control of your code while using Call back.
 Becaus we give a control of a function into another function and we dont know what will be happening inside

+api.createOrder(cart, function(){

+  api.procedePayment()

+})

+In this call back scenario we blindly trusted to api.createOrder(), that some point after ctreate order it call back the api.procedePayment()
+It is very risky.
+Because we give control of api.procedePayment() function to api.createOrder().
+Thats how we loose the control of the code

-# Promises
+## Promises

 is an object representing the eventual compleitance or failure of async operations